danfuzz/samizdat/samizdat-0/README.md

   messaging, Unicode conversion, and about the simplest memory allocation facility.

 * dat &mdash; "Low-layer" data model.
-This implements the four Samizdat low-layer data types, providing constructors, accessors, and a handful of assertions.
+This implements the six Samizdat low-layer data types, providing constructors, accessors, and a handful of assertions.
 Depends on util.